Cyber Resilience

 CVE-2025-30095 is a critical-severity Use of Hard-coded Cryptographic Key (CWE-321) vulnerability in Vyos (inferred from references).
 Its CVSS base score is 9.0 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked in the top 43.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Private Keys (T1552.004); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 VyOS 1.3 through 1.5 (fixed in 1.4.2) or any Debian-based system using dropbear in combination with live-build has the same Dropbear private host keys across different installations.
 Thus, an attacker can conduct active man-in-the-middle attacks against SSH connections if Dropbear…